veebch/photon/README.md

 # Photon: an open-source lightmeter

 Photon reproduces the some of the functionality of more expensive tools, using a few inexpensive/readily available parts.
 It measures light brightness, as well as the red, green and blue components of the light.
-There is soldering involved, but don't let that put you off.
+There is soldering involved, but don't let that put you off, [it's easy](https://www.youtube.com/watch?v=Qps9woUGkvI).

 ## Background